i2p/i2p.www/i2p2www/spec/subscription.rst

 Design
 ======

-This proposal adds a number of command lines to the hosts.txt format.
+This specification adds a number of command lines to the hosts.txt format.
 With these commands, name servers can extend their services to provide a number of additional features.
-Clients that implement this proposal will be able to listen for these features through the regular subscription process.
+Clients that implement this specification will be able to listen for these features through the regular subscription process.

 All command lines must be signed by the corresponding Destination.
 This ensures